mnemnion/JLpeg.jl/Plans.md

 #### A Wrinkle

 Is whitespace really.
-What we want is the _longest_ fragment we can match, so that e.g. ` :symbol` matches both.
-But this is easy: we make the postscript one big patt^0 with all the choices.
-Literally it's just an additional rule `|(P(:a)...)^0` after the end.
-This can even give only grammatically-valid results if we insist on matching a full string.
+What we want is the _longest_ fragment we can match, so that e.g. `:symbol` matches both.
+But this is easy: we make the postscript one big `patt` with all the choices, and a `!P(1)` at the end of each.
+Not much more than just `|(P(:a)...)^0` as a postscript.

+We might in fact want to do this in a more sophisticated way, we can sort the rules so that longer patterns match before shorter ones, giving a fragment parser which doesn't have to complete the string, but I'm not convinced that's as useful, actually.

 ### Mark and Check: Back References